-Senior Planner Khan replied staff is looking into whether the State of California would permit it and they haven't landed on a resolution.
+Senior Planner Khan replied staff are looking into whether the State of California permit it and they haven't landed on a resolution.
 He stated Pomona is not contemplating drive throughs at this time, however, the overlay district does not prohibit them.

-Commissioner Urey asked how the City would ban them if the overlay district doesn't prohibit them.
+Commissioner Urey asked how the City would ban them if the overlay district doesn't prohibit.

-Senior Planner Khan replied if the Planning Commission could recommend for that to be added to the overlay district.
+Senior Planner Khan replied if the Planning Commission could recommend to be added to the overlay district.

 Commissioner Urey reported the current draft ordinance language doesn' allow for other cities or guests to tour.
-She requested staff to review that.
+She requested staff review that.